Sporesirius/TeaSpeak-Installer/README.md

 Tested:
 - Debian
-- Ubuntu (Ubuntu Bionic 18.04 has no libav-tools, please compile it yourself.)
+- Ubuntu
 - openSUSE
-- CentOS (has no libav-tools, please compile it yourself.)
+- CentOS (requires an additional repository for ffmpeg)
-- Arch (has no libav-tools, please compile it yourself.)
+- Arch
-- Fedora (has no libav-tools, please compile it yourself.)
+- Fedora (requires an additional repository for ffmpeg)

 Not tested, but should work:
-- RedHat (has no libav-tools, please compile it yourself.)
+- RedHat (requires an additional repository for ffmpeg)
 - Mint